ti-app/tia-client-react-native/README.md

 react-native run-android
 ```

-9: Now get your headphones on and spill out pure fire.
-TIA.
+9: Now get your 🎧 on and spill out pure 🔥.
+TIA 🙏.

 # Build